n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.line.md

 # Line

-The Line node allows you to automate work in Line, and integrate Line with other applications. n8n has built-in support for a wide range of Line features, including creating, updating, deleting, and sending notifications.
+The Line node allows you to automate work in Line, and integrate Line with other applications. n8n has built-in support for a wide range of Line features, including sending notifications.

 On this page, you'll find a list of operations the Line node supports and links to more resources.